CartoDB/cartoframes/docs/developers/documentation.rst

 The docs directory contains:

-- developer-center: Guides and examples extructure to be published in the developer center
-- developers: Internal documentation
+- developers: Internal documentation.
+- examples: Contains the examples (notebooks) for the Developer Center.
-- guides: Old guides.
-These guides will be moved to the new ones and deleted eventually
+- guides: Contains the guides (notebooks) for the Developer Center.
-- includes: Contains the different doc sections, which are included in `cartoframes.rst` file
+- reference: Contains the rst index documents to generate the reference for the Developer Center.
+- support: Contains the support files for the Developer Center.

 Structure
 ~~~~~~~~~

 `cartoframes.rst` file is the main entry point for the rest of the documentation.
 We generate a single document file from this one to build the result documentation.
-In the `includes` directory we place the different sections, that are included from `cartoframes.rst`.
+In the `reference` directory we place the different sections, that are included from `cartoframes.rst`.

 Generating docs locally
 ~~~~~~~~~~~~~~~~~~~~~~~